explaingit

 TLDR

-A fast, reliable HTTP client library for Java, Kotlin, and Android apps that handles network requests with built-in caching, compression, and modern security features.
+OkHttp is a networking library for Java, Kotlin, and Android apps that makes HTTP requests cleaner and faster, with automatic connection pooling, response caching, compression, and modern TLS security built in.

 Mindmap